jgolebiowski/kitkopt/README.md

-# bayesian-optimizer
+# BLACK box functions OPtimizer (blackop)
 Simple, pure python, gradient-free bayesian optimiser for black box functions.
-This package supports
+This package supports:
-##### Proposing new points based on previous observations in a stateless fasion:
+##### Proposing new points based on previous observations in a stateless fasion
 ```python
 # ------ Ask the optimizer for new points
 new_points = propose_points(tested_points,